sentinel-official/docs/docs/full-node-setup/hub-setup.md

 ---
-title: Golang Setup
+title: Sentinel Hub Setup
-sidebar_label: "⚙️ Golang Setup"
+sidebar_label: "⚙️ Hub Setup"
 sidebar_position: 3
 ---

+# Sentinel Hub Setup

+Install the Go toolchain, open the gossip port, and build the `sentinelhub` binary.

-# Install Golang
+## Install Golang

 First of all install some required packages